Swirl Flap Removal

 Why was Swirl Flap added into engines?

 Swirl Flaps were introduced to engines in order to meet the emission regulations and improve low-end performance.
-By enhancing the mixing of air and fuel at lower speeds, they help reduce emissions like NOx and CO.
+By better the mixing of air and fuel at lower speeds, they help reduce emissions like NOx and CO.
 This system is beneficial for diesel engines which produce soot.

 Which Vehicles Have Swirl Flaps?